Montezace/spotify_bot/README.md

 ## 🛠️ Tech Stack

 - Python 3.x
-- Selenium / Requests / BeautifulSoup (depending on implementation)
+- Requests, BeautifulSoup
 - tqdm (for progress bars)
-- ffmpeg (for file conversion, optional)
+- ffmpeg (for file conversion)

 ## 🚀 How to Use